What To Look For In A Pack And Play For Your Baby

 young kid in a pack and play

 A pack and play is a portable, baby-safe space you can use as a travel crib, changing station, or bassinet.
-Pack and plays fold down for storage and portability, and most come with wheels so you can easily move them from room to room.
+Pack and plays fold down for storage and portability, and many come with wheels so you can easily move them from room to room.

 Pack and plays are ideal for small homes or apartments where space is at a premium.
 They're also great for travel, whether you're going to grandma's house for the weekend or flying off on a family vacation.